dukelink/Baseramp/README.md

 ### What does Baseramp do?

-* Gives end users ownership of a **private** database
+* Creates an individually owned, private database

-* With a library of common pre-built applications:
+* With a library of pre-built applications:
   * To Do Lists
   * Recurring Chores
   * Project Management